testground/testground/ROADMAP.md

 **Why:** an unreliable testing platform is just a noise machine.
 We need to secure our users' trust.
 In addition, testground maintainers need clear feedback about stability improvements & regressions.

-- We expect strictly zero false positives (a test succeeds because Testground missed an error); these are critical bugs we already test for.
+- We expect strictly zero false positives (a test succeeds because Testground missed an error);
+  these are critical bugs, we never merge a pull request that introduce a false positive into Testground.
 - However, Testground users might encounter false negatives (a test fails because Testground encountered an issue).
 Our stability metrics will measure this.

 #### Milestone 1: We have a stability metrics dashboard